 The Holocaust Memorial Museum of San Antonio is free and open to the public.
-Walk-in visitors are invited to enjoy a self-guided tour, while scheduled groups of 15 of more are taken on docent-led tours and offered the chance to hear from a local Holocaust survivor.
+Walk-in visitors are invited to enjoy a self-guided tour, while scheduled groups of 20 or more are taken on docent-led tours and offered the chance to hear from a local Holocaust survivor.
 To schedule a tour or hear from one of our speakers, please fill our a Tour Scheduling Form at least two weeks prior to your desired date.

 In an outside corridor, adjacent to the main exhibit, is a special display titled, “In America 1933-45; Response to the Holocaust”, which traces American reaction and involvement in events unfolding in Europe.
 A smaller exhibit is dedicated to the Holocaust survivors who settled in San Antonio after liberation and to American soldiers who liberated the concentration camps.

 Finally, the Holocaust Memorial Museum includes a contemplative area located on an exterior terrace that memorializes those who perished during the Holocaust.